richardquay/URG-ride-maker/README.md

 | **Firebase Only** | Free | $25+/month (Blaze) | $25+/month |
 | **Railway Only** | $5/month | Free | $5/month |
 | **Hybrid (Recommended)** | Free | Free | **$0/month** |

+## Ride Management Features

+### Creating Rides
+Use `/create-ride` to create a new bike ride with:
+- Ride type (Road, Gravel, Trail, Social)
+- Pace (Spicy, Party)
+- Date and start time
+- Drop policy
+- Starting and end locations
+- Distance and route information
+- Average speed (for Spicy rides)

+### Editing Rides
+Ride leaders can edit their rides using the DM-based editing system:

+1. **Get Ride ID**: Use `/list-rides` to see all active rides with their IDs
+2. **Start Edit**: Use `/edit-ride ride-id:ID` to send edit options to your DM
+3. **Choose What to Edit**: Click buttons in the DM to edit:
+   - 📅 Date/Time (date, start time, roll time)
+   - 📍 Location (starting and end locations)
+   - 📝 Details (mileage, route, average speed)
+4. **Save Changes**: The original ride message in the channel is automatically updated

+### Ride Updates
+- All ride edits are reflected in real-time in the original channel message
+- Only ride leaders can edit their own rides
+- Past rides cannot be edited
+- All changes are validated and error-checked

 ## Next Steps